dakneeul1/WebsiteProject/README.md

 # WebsiteProject
-The repo for my 3rd year website
+The repositary for my 3rd year website project.